IIIF/cookbook-recipes/recipe/0035-foldouts/index.md

 * Inside front cover
 * Foldout, folded
 * Foldout, unfolded (given the behavior `non-paged`, to indicate that it does not constitute part of the paged sequence of the Manifest)
+* [need to insert verso of foldout to maintain recto-verso-recto-verso following non-paged canvas]
 * Title page
 * _the normal run of pages would continue here; removed in this Manifest for brevity_
 * Back of title page